clarkgrubb/data-tools/README.md

 Trailing spaces in fields can be hidden by tabs, causing joins to mysteriously fail.  `cat -te` can be used to expose trailing spaces.
 The *data tool* `trim-tsv` can be used to clean up a TSV file.

 The fact that tabs are visually identical to spaces means that in many applications they *can* be replaced by spaces.
 This makes tabs available for delimiting fields.
-One could use a non-printing character, but most applications do not display non-printing characters well.
+One could use a non-printing character, but most applications do not display non-printing characters well: inspecting the data is harder.

 Here is how to align the columns of a tab delimited file: